monopole/snt/startCluster/README.md

 [GKE]: https://cloud.google.com/container-engine

 A k8s tutorial requires a working, albeit bare, cluster.

-This section has instructions for starting
+This section has instructions for starting either

- * a locally hosted cluster on [minikube].
+ * a locally hosted cluster on [minikube],
- * a remote cluster hosted on [GKE].
+ * or a remote cluster hosted on [GKE].

 Here, _starting_ a cluster means doing the minimal setup necessary to bring up a k8s API server and nodes